 • Pinterest

 The size of your yarn can help determine the EPI of your weaving.
-If you’re not sure about the importance of EPI – then make sure to check out THIS post.
+If you are not sure about the importance of EPI – then make sure to check out THIS post.

 A thicker yarn will have a different EPI than a thinner yarn for the same kind of weaving.
-When it comes down to it – it’s all about the interaction between warp and weft.
+When it comes down to it – it is all about the interaction between warp and weft.
 Thin and thick yarns interact, compress, and behave differently.

 Some very common yarns to use for your tapestry warp are either 8/4 cotton, or 8/2 linen.
 With these size yarns you are able to weave a standard 6 EPI for tapestry with a lot of different weft yarns.